bvogelzang/SevenSwitch/README.md

 pod 'SevenSwitch', '~> 2.0'
 ```

+*Currently swift is not supported in cocoapods. so `2.0` will not work.
+You should be using `1.3` for the time being.*

 ### Without Cocoapods

 Add `SevenSwitch.swift` to your project and add the `QuartzCore` framework to your project.